City State of the World Emperor: Contents

-City State of the World Emperor is a campaign setting describing the ancient city of Viridestan and the surrounding area in three books: "City" (80 pages), "Shops" (80 pages), and "Guidebook to Map 6" (Wilderness Map 6).
-It includes history, background, rules guidelines, a new character class, and three maps.
-All the NPCs in every location have full ability score listings.
+City State of the World Emperor is a campaign setting supplement which details the ancient city of Viridestan and its nearby area in three books: "City" (80 pages), "Shops" (80 pages), and "Guidebook to Map 6" (Wilderness Map 6).
+The supplement presents the history, background, guidelines for rules, a new character class, and three maps, as well as game statistics for every non-player character in each location.

-This is an extension of the Judges Guild series of maps which all link together.
-Each has various cities, characters, and phenomena described in their accompanying booklets.
-This is the largest, most complex one.
-It is not a scenario or programmed adventure, it just establishes the scenery, politics, and major NPCs in an area which referees can use for their adventures."
+City State of the World Emperor is a supplement that builds on the series of maps by Judges Guild that were meant to link together, describing the appearance, politics, and important non-player characters in a city state that can be used as part of adventures.

 Publication history

 City State of the World Emperor was written by Creighton Hippenhammer and Bob Bledsaw, and was published by Judges Guild in 1980 as 3 books (two of which were 80 pages, the other 48 pages), three large maps, and a cover sheet.

-A listing of cumulative sales from 1981 shows that City State of the World Emperor sold over 20,000 units.
+A cumulative sales listing shows that City State of the World Emperor sold over 20,000 units by 1981.